All of Scotland’s most impressive castles in one place

 Details: Open May until October, 10.30am to 6pm.
 Call +44 (0) 1680 812 309.

 Great Scottish castles don’t get much better than this.
-Probably the most visited castle in Scotland since it sits so close to the main road leading north to the Highlands from Edinburgh.
+Probably the most visited and certainly one of the best castles in Scotland since it sits so close to the main road leading north to the Highlands from Edinburgh.
 The rooms are full of treasures, and this was the last Scottish castle to be besieged.
 Following her visit in the 19th century, Queen Victoria granted the Duke of Atholl owners the right to raise their own private army which parades annually to this day.

 Details: Open April until October, 10am to 6pm.
 For further information call +44 (0) 1796 481 207.

-The childhood home of Her Majesty Queen Elizabeth the Queen Mother, this picturesque castle north of Dundee is the ancestral seat of the Earls of Strathmore.
+The childhood home of Her Majesty Queen Elizabeth the Queen Mother, this picturesque castle north of Dundee is the ancestral seat of the Earls of Strathmore and no doubt one of the best castles in Scotland.
 Fascinating with lots of turrets and hidden rooms and without doubt worthy of inclusion in a round-up of great Scottish castles.

 Details: Open mid-April until mid-October.
 For information on charges and admission call + 44 (0) 1307 840 242.